panrg/questions/draft-irtf-panrg-questions.md

 this awareness across domain boundaries without resorting to overlays, except as a transition technology.

+For purposes of this document, a path aware internetwork is one in which endpoint discovery of path properties and endpoint selection of paths used by traffic exchanged by the endpoint are explicitly supported, regardless of the specific design of the protocol features which enable this discovery and selection.

 # Questions

 Realizing path-aware networking requires answers to a set of open research